-Source: Bureau of Economic Analysis, Bureau of Labor Statistics, J.P.
-Morgan Research Estimates.
+Source: Bureau of Economic Analysis, Bureau of Labor Statistics, Federal Reserve, J.P.
+Morgan forecasts.